March 2026 | Monthly market recap

 Chart of the month

-Source: Bloomberg, as of January 23, 2026.
-The S&P 500 Index is a capitalization-weighted index, meaning that larger companies represent a proportionally larger share of the index.
-The S&P 500 Equal Weight Index weights each company in the index equally.
+Source: Bloomberg, as of March 31, 2026.
 Past performance does not guarantee future results.
 You cannot invest directly in an index.
-See below for additional index definitions.
+See below for additional definitions.

 To learn more, contact us at [email protected].